-Fraser Health's year-to-date hospital readmission rate of 10.1% is not meeting our internal target of 10%.
+Fraser Health's year-to-date hospital readmission rate of 10.2% is not meeting our internal target of 10%.
 We performed below the B.C. average for this indicator.
-Year over year we've decreased our readmission rate in first three quarters of this year.
-Three of our communities are meeting our internal targets (Burnaby, New Westminster and Tri-cities).
+Year over year we've decreased our readmission rate in three quarters of this year.
+Two of our communities are meeting our internal targets (New Westminster and Tri-cities), three are very close to the target (Burnaby, Maple Ridge and South Surrey and White Rock).
 All other communities have the opportunity to improve on this indicator.